So you would like to become a loan signing agent because you can make great money, part-time, and work on your own schedule?

 FHA loans are fixed- or adjustable-rate loans insured by the U.S. Department of Housing and Urban Development.
 FHA loans are designed to make housing more affordable, particularly for first-time homebuyers.
 FHA loans typically permit borrowers to buy a home with a lower down payment than conventional loans.
 With FHA insurance, eligible buyers can purchase a home with a down payment of as little as 3% of the appraised value or the purchase price, whichever is lower.
 FHA borrowers typically are required to participate in a face-to-face meeting with their lender or a government-approved mortgage counselor prior to closing on a new mortgage loan.
 Current FHA loan limits vary depending on home type and home location.
 To find the most recent limits for your home, consult the FHA Maximum Mortgage Limits web page.

 VA loans are fixed-rate loans guaranteed by the U.S. Department of Veterans Affairs.
 They are designed to make housing affordable for eligible U.S. veterans.
 VA loans are available to veterans, reservists, active-duty personnel, and surviving spouses of veterans with 100% entitlement.
 Eligible veterans may be able to purchase a home with no down payment, no cash reserve, no application fee, and lower closing costs than other financing options.

-Get my full Loan Signing System course by clicking here to get my full definition glossary, and 10 high definition step-by-step videos on how to do a perfect loan signing as well as exactly how to fill your schedule with loan signings.
+Click here to get my full Loan Signing System course - including my complete definitions glossary, 10 high definition step-by-step videos about how to do a perfect loan signing, and instructions on how to fill your schedule with loan signing appointments.